theoboiss/GrassGrowthDisaggregation/README.md

-# AI Project - Polytech Tours

-## Grass growth disaggregation: Study and development of a deep learning solution for plant growth prediction
+# Grass growth disaggregation: Study and development of a deep learning solution for plant growth prediction

 Supervised by Prof. Dr. Nicolas RAGOT